-Usually, there would be an HR manager or an HR coordinator who will be part of the interviewing team.
+In general, there is an HR manager or an HR coordinator as a part of the interviewing team.
 That’s why it’s also important to talk about your HR career and background.
 That’s your cue to show a seasoned HR professional why you want to pursue HR as a career.
-The more inspiring answer you give, the more they’ll be convinced that you’re passionate about HR.
+The more inspiring answer you give about your career advice, the more they’ll become convinced that you’re passionate about HR.

 While you’re going into the details of your HR career, however short it is, mention any prior HR roles you’ve done.
-Even your experience as ahuman resources intern.
-Other than that, mention your career goals and where you would like to be by that time next year, in the next 5 years, and so on.
+Even your experience as a human resources intern.
+Other than that, mention your career goals and where you you're looking to stand by that time next year, in the next 5 years, and so on.

 During that, you should mention that becoming an HR assistant would help you get on that career trajectory.
-Most importantly, mention that the HR assistant job at their company would provide the best opportunity for growth and learning.
+Moreover, mention that the HR assistant job at their company would provide the best opportunity for growth and learning.